Posts Tagged breast reduction

 Some women have initially come in for a cosmetic breast consultation and then tried to switch when they were in the office to having their insurance cover their breast reduction.
 While this is not a problem for the office, it does make the issue non-cosmetic because you are telling your insurance company you “need” your breasts reduced for medical reasons.

-We don’t charge much for cosmetic consultations and credit this towards a patient’s surgery if one follows the visit.
+We don’t charge much for cosmetic consultations.
 The charge is actually much less than we bill insurance for a regular consultation although the paperwork and hassle is of course much more with an insurance company.

 John Di Saia MD